-Literally the whole course is designed to for test prep and no fun whatsoever. everything that I wasn’t receiving in a normal classroom environment because apparently you’re supposed to already know this somehow if you have private tutors and access to study advanced skills.
+Literally the whole course is designed for test prep and no fun whatsoever.
+Everything that I wasn’t receiving in a normal classroom environment because apparently you’re supposed to already know this somehow if you have private tutors and access to study advanced skills.

 According to UNCF, in 2015, the average reading score for white students on the National Assessment of Educational Progress (NAEP) 4th and 8th grade exam was “26 points higher than black students.
 Similar gaps are apparent in math.
 The 12th grade assessment also show alarming disparities as well, with only seven percent of black students performing at or above proficient on the math exam in 2015, compared to 32 percent white students.”

 There is a major disparity for African American students to gain access to college-ready resources.

 Even when Black students do have access to honors or advanced placement courses, they are vastly underrepresented in these courses.